June 22, 2024

 However close or far teams go, many players will get an experience unlike any other in their college careers this summer.
 Stay tuned to see how it benefits them on and off the court.

-Note: This story was updated on June 23 and 24 to include two additional teams taking foreign tours in summer 2024.
+Note: This story has been updated multiple times, most recently on Aug.
+13, to include a total of five additional teams taking foreign tours in summer 2024.

 To learn more about teams’ recent experiences with foreign tours, check out: